nomanahmedsheikh/LinearAlgebra/pages/linalg/matrices.md

 - Column Way
 - Row Way

 I will describe in detail what `Column Way` means and what does it represent.
-Once we grasp it effectively, details `Row Way` will follow immediately.
+Once we grasp it effectively, details about `Row Way` will follow immediately.

 ### Column Way
 As I mentioned earlier, do not look at a matrix as a collection of numbers.